lumeland/blog/posts/lume-3.md

 ### Deno LTS support

-As of Lume 3, Lume will support at least the most recent Deno LTS version (and probably some older versions too).
+As of version 3, Lume will support at least the most recent Deno LTS version (and probably some older versions too).
 Lume 3.0 supports Deno 2.1 and greater.
 More info
 [about Deno LTS releases](https://docs.deno.com/runtime/fundamentals/stability_and_releases/#long-term-support-(lts)).

 ### Removed automatic doctype